justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/radius/tokens/global.md

 ---

 ## Global radius tokens
-We have set a number of global tokens which set the roundness of the corners:
+We have set a number of global tokens which set the roundness of the corners.

 ---